aspose-page/Aspose.Page-Reference-Tutorials/page/english/java/xps-conversion/to-tiff/_index.md

 Before diving into the conversion process, ensure you have:

 - Java Development Kit (JDK) installed on your machine.
 - Aspose.Page for Java library.
-You can download it [here](https://releases.aspose.com/page/java/).
+You can download it [Aspose.Page Java download page](https://releases.aspose.com/page/java/).
 - A valid license for Aspose.Page for Java.
-You can obtain a temporary license [here](https://purchase.aspose.com/temporary-license/), or purchase a full license [here](https://purchase.aspose.com/buy).
+You can obtain a temporary license [temporary license request page](https://purchase.aspose.com/temporary-license/), or purchase a full license [full license purchase page](https://purchase.aspose.com/buy).

 ## Import Packages
 Begin by importing the necessary packages in your Java project.
 Make sure the Aspose.Page for Java JAR is added to your build path.